nesdolya/Land-Classification-Algorithms/README.md

 To run the enclosed Jupyter Notebook ensure that the machine being used has Python 3, and the following libraries are installed:
  - numpy
  - gdal
+ - matplotlib

+ **Still need to upload data and figures to git to share